Stephen Jones (rugby union)

 Stephen Michael Jones (born 8 December 1977) is a Welsh rugby union coach and former player who played primarily at fly-half.
 He played more than 100 times for Wales and six times for the British & Irish Lions.

 Jones was the record cap holder for Wales until he was overtaken by Gethin Jenkins on 15 March 2014.
-He remains as Wales most-capped back.
 With 970 international points, Jones is eighth in the List of leading rugby union test point scorers, and the second-highest Wales player on the list behind Neil Jenkins.

 At the end of the 2012–13 season, Jones retired from playing professional rugby to take up a coaching position at London Wasps and in August 2015 he joined the Scarlets as backs coach.

 Club career

 Llanelli RFC

 Jones was born in Aberystwyth.
 He joined Llanelli RFC in 1996, staying there until the 2003–04 season.
 He played his last Welsh club season for the Llanelli Scarlets, the Llanelli side in the Welsh regional setup introduced that year.
 In his Welsh top-level career, he made more than 200 appearances and scored almost 2,000 points.